 - Praise

 - Team points: All children are in one of the four family teams, Badgers, Hedgehogs, Rabbits or Squirrels.
-Team points are given to further promote good behaviour and can be given by any member of staff.
+Team points, in the form of labelled tokens, can be given by any member of staff and are linked to our 6Rs and Skills Builder Partnership Skills as follows:

+- Respect Teamwork

+- Responsibility Leadership

+- Resilience Staying Positive

+- Reflection Aiming High

+- Reasoning Problem Solving

+- Resourcefulness Creativity

+- o Listening

+- Speaking

 Points are collected each week and the winning team announced in assembly.
-Each half-term the points are collated and a certificate given to each winning team member.
-At the end of the year, all the points are totalled and a yearly winner announced.
+Each halfterm the points are collated and the winning team 'win' a 'mufty day'.

-- Letters or phone calls home to parents

-- Special responsibilities/privileges
+- Letters or phone calls home to parents - Special responsibilities/privileges

-Achievers Assemblies